Capital: Praia

 Archaeology Museum (Archivo Nacional de Cabo Verde).
 Consisting of one room with about 12 glass display cases.
 A few interesting artifacts, most recovered from ships that sank around CV.
 100 escudo.

 Ethnography Museum Praia.
-Has the usual – clothes, household goods, agricultural material.
+Has the usual – clothes, household goods, and agricultural materials.
 100 escudo.

 Pro-Cathedral of Our Lady of Grace (Igreja Nossa Senhora da Graca).
 Rather plain inside, it is mostly white with no gilt.
 Simple pews.